odexperts/odoo-cloud/README.md

 # Cloud-Native Odoo

-This repository contains the source code for the `odoo-cloud` docker image, which is designed to be used as a base of cloud-native, production Odoo deployments.
+This repository contains the source code for the `odoo-cloud` docker image, which is designed to be used as a base image for cloud-native, production Odoo deployments.

 ## Features